off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

-Put differently, with three seats the law is now *context-indexed*.
+With three seats the law is now *context-indexed*.
 For a fixed seat $P$:

 - $P=\text{LEFT}$: $\text{YES}$ on $\text{HEADS}$, $\text{NO}$ on $\text{TAILS}$.
 - $P=\text{RIGHT}$: $\text{NO}$ on $\text{HEADS}$, $\text{YES}$ on $\text{TAILS}$ (the inverse of $\text{LEFT}$).